 Betta fish can see much better in daylight than in darkness.
-They are not completely blind in darkness but their retinas respond slowly to changing light conditions.
+They are not completely blind in the darkness, but their retinas respond slowly to changing light conditions.
 Betta fish can sense their surroundings in complete darkness through pressure-sensitive points along their lateral line.

 Whether a betta fish can see in the dark or not, they don’t need light to feel comfortable in their environment.

 Bettas are one of the only fish that can see color, but how well varies between breeds.

 It makes sense that betta fish have a good color perception as they display vibrant colors intended for others of the same species to see.

 This blog post will lightly discuss some of the topics around a bettas vision, such as:

 - How well can betta fish see in the dark?

 - Can betta fish see color?

 - Do betta fish need light at all?